OData/v3ProtocolDocument/OData URI Conventions.markdown

 	Edm.String tolower(Edm.String)

-If implemented the tolower canonical function MUST return the input parameter string value with all uppercase characters converted to lowercase.
+If implemented the tolower canonical function MUST return the input parameter string value with all uppercase characters converted to lowercase according to unicode rules.
 The toLowerMethodCallExpr syntax rule defines how the tolower function is invoked.

 For example: